-I didn't know what to expect going into this show, just that the basic outline seemed intriguing, but as it turned out this sweeping reincarnation-romance Korean television drama Goblin, the Lonely and Great God (2016-17) captured my imagination completely.
+I didn't know what to expect going into this fantasy drama, just that the basic outline seemed intriguing, but as it turned out this sweeping reincarnation-romance Korean television drama Goblin, the Lonely and Great God (2016-17) captured my imagination completely.
 I was never once bored with this delightfully pretty, romantically intense, and often funny drama.
 The cinematography, first rate CGI, and stunning location shots in Quebec City, Canada gave the entire story an extra mystery and beauty that many other Korean dramas lack, to the same high degree anyway.
 I really feel this drama raised the barre for the quality of the visual images this industry should strive for -- already as it stands now Korean television is so far beyond the uninspired, nonintellectual, boring drivel produced for American television that there really are no more comparisons at all to be made between the two countries' television entertainment output quality.
 One is like looking up and seeing Heaven, and the other is like looking into a garbage can.
 Koreans must have hired the best cinematographers in the business to film this fantasy - reincarnation romance story.
 Breathtaking images abounded, some of them almost like paintings, especially the historical flashback scenes and the Canadian scenes.
-Combine that with the exquisite soundtrack, with instrumental and vocal pieces that touch the heart continuously, and great acting from a wonderful ensemble of experienced professionals, and you have a borderline masterpiece in this show.
+Combine that with the exquisite soundtrack, with instrumental and vocal pieces that touch the heart continuously, and great acting from a wonderful ensemble of experienced professionals, and you have a masterpiece in this K-drama.

 The Full Soundtrack